Trump Administration Moves Closer To Allowing Oil Drilling In Arctic Refuge

 The law allows oil and gas companies to build production and support facilities on up to 2,000 acres of the coastal plain as part of their operations.

-Drilling advocates like Alaska Sen. Lisa Murkowski like to point out that the coastal plain is a relatively small area on the edge of a refuge the size of South Carolina.
+Drilling advocates such as Murkowski like to point out that the coastal plain is a relatively small area on the edge of a refuge the size of South Carolina.
 She is largely responsible for including oil development in the tax bill Congress passed in 2017.

-Murkowski says oil development on Alaska's North Slope is always done with utmost care for the wildlife and the land itself.
+Murkowski said oil development on Alaska's North Slope is always done with utmost care for the wildlife and the land.

-"The environmental safeguards are such that you can't take exploration rigs out on the tundra the in summer when it might leave a mark," she says.
+"The environmental safeguards are such that you can't take exploration rigs out on the tundra in summer when it might leave a mark," she said.
 "No, we wait until it's the coldest, the darkest, the ground is frozen as far as it possibly can."

-The decision doesn't set a date for the oil lease sale, but Interior Secretary David Bernhardt says it could happen soon.
+The decision doesn't set a date for the oil lease sale, but the interior secretary said it could happen soon.